jamf/Setup-Manager/ConfigurationProfile.md

 ### Installomator

-This will run [Installomator](https://github.com/Installomator/Installomator) to install a given label.
+Setup Manager includes the [Installomator](https://github.com/Installomator/Installomator) script to simplify installations.
+This action will run [Installomator](https://github.com/Installomator/Installomator) to install a given label.

 Note: by default, Setup manager will add `NOTIFY=silent` to the arguments to suppress notifications.
-You can override this in the `arguments`.
+You can override these variables and add more with the `arguments` key.

 #### `installomator`